-To set up WPA on an Apple base station, follow these steps:
+To set up WPA2 on an Apple base station, follow these steps:

-- 1. With the base station selected in AirPort Utility, click the Manual button (at the bottom of the window). - 2.
+- 1. With the base station selected in AirPort Utility, click the Manual Setup button (at the bottom of the window). - 2.
 In the AirPort pane, click the Wireless button. - 3.
-From the Wireless Security pop-up menu, choose one of the following options: - WPA/WPA2 Personal for the most compatibility with any Wi-Fi gear ever released. - WPA2 Personal for ostensibly higher security, although not in any practical means.

-- 4. Enter a passphrase in the Wireless Password field and re-enter it in the Verify Password field.
-We recommend checking the Remember box beneath to store the password in your keychain. - 5.
+From the Wireless Security pop-up menu, choose WPA2 .Personal.
+(If you need backward compatibility with 2003-or-earlier computer models, choose WPA/WPA2 Personal.) - 4.
+Enter a passphrase in the Wireless Password field and re-enter it in the Verify Password field.
+We recommend selecting the Remember checkbox beneath to store the password in your keychain. - 5.
 Click Update to save the settings and restart the base station.